UNCLASSIFIED (U)

 a.
 Abroad, the data center manager and the system manager ensure that all classified AISs use only the Department-approved and distributed version of the vendor operating system.
 IRM will distribute all operating system software to post via classified pouch.
 Domestically, the data center manager and the system manager ensure that DS/CTS is notified prior to installing operating system software that has never before been installed on any Department multi-user AIS.

 b.
 Only the data center manager and the system manager may install new releases, upgrades, or patches to the vendor operating system.
 If abroad, these must be received from the Department.
-Abroad, software sent directly by a vendor or a vendor's authorized distributor will not be installed on any post AIS without prior IRM approval.
+Abroad, software sent directly by a vendor or a vendor's authorized distributor will not be installed on any post AIS without prior DT approval.

 c.
 AIS users must not modify operating system software.